ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/sales-how-process-sales-returns-orders.md

 1. On the **Sales Return Order** page for an active return process, choose the **Create Return-Related Documents** action.
 2. In the **Vendor No.** field, enter the number of a vendor if you want to create vendor documents automatically.
-3. If a returned item must be returned to the vendor, select the **Create Purch.
-Ret.
+3. If a returned item must be returned to the vendor, select the **Create Purch. obj.
 Order** check box.
 4. If a returned item must be ordered from the vendor, select the **Create Purchase Order** check box.
 5. If a replacement sales order must be created, select the **Create Sales Order** check box.